Rankin-Cohen brackets for Calabi-Yau modular forms: Rankin-Cohen algebras for (quasi-)modular forms

-\end{enumerate} \end{theo} \begin{proof} \begin{enumerate} \item Due to Lemma \ref{lemm fund} the proof is straightforward, since the modular differential operator $\rcdo$ is associated with the vector field $\rcv$ which is a quasi-homogeneous vector field of degree $2$. \item First note that on account of Remark \ref{rem weights} we always have $\deg(\t_2)=w_2=2$.
+{\bf Proof of Theorem \ref{theo 4}.} \begin{enumerate} \item Due to Lemma \ref{lemm fund} the proof is straightforward, since the differential operator $\rcdo$ is induced by the vector field $\rcv$ which is a quasi-homogeneous vector field of degree $2$. \item First note that according to Remark \ref{rem weights} we always have $\deg(\t_2)=w_2=2$.
 Hence, from part 1 and \eqref{eq rsdo} we deduce that $\rsdo$ is a degree $2$ differential operator.
-To prove that for all $f\in \cymfs$ we get $\rsdo f\in \cymfs$, it is enough to observe that for all integers $r$:
+To prove that for all $f\in \cymfs$ we get $\rsdo f\in \cymfs$, it is enough to observe that for all integers $r$ and for all $f\in \cymfs_r$ we have $\partial f\in \cymfs_{r+2}$, which is equivalent to: